Watch for a log of something.

 (something like function() readLines(filename, warn = FALSE)

-if log fetching is not possible.
+may be sufficient), or NULL if log fetching is not possible.

 Logical, indicating if the installation log should be printed.